satbirsingh01/learning_material/ssh.md

 IdentityFile - The location of a public key file (*.pem* etc)

+Port - Custom port

 You can then ssh into one of the specified machines using `ssh [Host]`.

+For further reading on the config file [see here](https://linuxize.com/post/using-the-ssh-config-file/).

 ## Copying files to a remote machine